apocalyptech/advmap/README.md

 -------

 This application is written in Python 3 (only tested with Python 3.6), using PyQt5 as its GUI toolkit.
-Previous versions of the app used PyGTK2 and used only supported Python 2.
-The old Gtk+ version is available in the `obsolete_pygtk` branch on GitHub, for convenience, but note that there won't be any more updates to it, and it's already lagging behind.

-I've developed this and run it exclusively on Linux, but it should work on anything you can get PyQt to work on.
+This has been developed and run exclusively on Linux, but it should work on anything you can get PyQt to work on.
 I believe that this should be possible on both Windows and OSX, though I have no experience trying with either.